KyoukanPT/taco-recipes/README.md

 <hr>
 <h3>How to use the App?</h3>
 <p>After running the app with Node, go to <a href="http://localhost:3000/">Localhost</a>. <br><br>
- - Click on the Chicken, Beef or Fish image to show it's respective data. </p>
+ - Click on the Chicken, Beef or Fish image to show its respective data. </p>